ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Code-examples.md

 The above is obviously an egregious use of comments.
 Python is readable enough that none of the above comments are particularly required.
 However, hopefully you can see that explaining "*what*" really does not help the reader.

 Sometimes, explaining *what* the code does feel like a necessity.
 In such cases we refer back to our stance on [complex code](#complexity).
 If the code is complex enough that *what*-based comments are required, then the code would likely benefit from being refactored.
+The exception to this is *regular expressions*.
+If the code uses regex, then the comments should explain what the code is doing.
+Computers read regex, humans do not (well, not easily).

 ## Scalability/Expandability